resolve109/study-aws-sa/aws-study-guide.md

 - **Load Balancing**:
   - Typically use Application Load Balancer (ALB) for HTTP/HTTPS traffic
   - Network Load Balancer (NLB) can be used for TCP/UDP pass-through

+  - Combining **ECS with an EC2 launch type** is recommended to handle dynamic container workloads with granular control, especially when specialized AMIs or hardware are required.

 ### Amazon EKS (Elastic Kubernetes Service)
 - **Key Features**: